-You’re only a useful partner if your customers are able to incorporate your software into their workflows with minimal disruption, and significant gains in areas like efficiency.
+You’re only a useful partner if your customers can incorporate your software into their workflows with minimal disruption and significant gains in areas like efficiency.

 3. Put Customer Needs First

 SaaS companies have a lot of moving parts.
 It’s easy to get caught up managing those and focus on the features or fixes of the platform, but these aren’t always what the customer needs.
 Every review and update should look at what customers tell you.
-Prioritize what’s important to them, not necessarily what you think is important to your product.
+Prioritize what’s important to them, not necessarily what you or your customer success team thinks is important to your product.